inkling/Subliminal/README.md

 settings.
 To apply this file to your target, expand Subliminal's project reference in your navigator pane, then drag the `Integration Tests.xcconfig` file into the base level of your Integration Tests group.
-Now, select your project within the project inspector, navigate to the Info tab, and base the configurations used to build your Integration Tests target off `Integration Tests.xcconfig`.
+Now, select your project within the project inspector, navigate to the "Info" tab, and base the configurations used to build your Integration Tests target off `Integration Tests.xcconfig`.

 ![](http://inkling.github.io/Subliminal/readme-images/SetConfigurations.png)

-Finally, to ensure that this xcconfig file takes effect, you must delete two default build settings.
+Finally, to ensure that this `xcconfig` file takes effect, you must delete two default build settings.
 Select your Integration Tests target in the project inspector and then select the Build Settings tab.
-Search for and delete the settings for Product Name and Info.plist File: these values will be provided by the `Integration Tests.xcconfig` file.
-NOTE: to delete the Info.plist setting, you must have renamed and moved your Integration Tests target's info.plist as described above.
+Search for and delete the settings for "Product Name" and "Info.plist File": these values will be provided by the `Integration Tests.xcconfig` file.
+NOTE: To delete the "Info.plist File" setting, you must have renamed and moved your Integration Tests target's Info.plist file as described above.

 ![](http://inkling.github.io/Subliminal/readme-images/DeleteProductNameSetting.png)